igorkll/Gnubox-Maker/README.md

 * devicetree/PLATFORM_NAME/overlays.txt - here you can specify a list of overlays .dtbo/.dtso specify names without extension by separating the names with a line break
 * devicetree/PLATFORM_NAME - here you can add your .dtb and .dtbo files to the image. you can also add it here.dts and .dtso files and they will end up in the image as already compiled .dtb and .dtbo

+## startup sound modes
+* none - the power-on sound is not used
+* init - It plays the sound as early as possible. almost immediately after downloading the audio driver. ideal for devices without a screen like Bluetooth speakers.
+* logo - It plays a sound when the download logo appears.
+It ONLY works with "boot_splash" enabled AND DOES NOT WORK on devices without a screen.

 ## args
 * you can pass the path to the *.gnb file to gnubox maker and the build will happen automatically after which the program will terminate.
 The GUI will not appear